British military rifles

-The origins of the modern British military rifle are within its predecessor the Brown Bess musket.
+The origins of the modern British military rifle are within its predecessor, the Brown Bess musket.
 While a musket was largely inaccurate over 100 yd, due to a lack of rifling and a generous tolerance to allow for muzzle-loading, it was cheap to produce and could be loaded quickly.
 The use of volley or mass firing by troops meant that the rate of fire took precedence over accuracy.

-Beginning in the late 1830s, the superior characteristics of the new rifles caused the British military to phase out the venerable .75 calibre Brown Bess musket in favour of muzzle-loading rifles in smaller calibres.
-Early rifles were non-standard and frequently used adaptations from components of the Brown Bess, including locks and stocks adapted to new rifled barrels.
+Beginning in the late 1830s, the superior performance of the new rifles led the British military to phase out the venerable .75 calibre Brown Bess musket in favour of smaller-calibre muzzle-loading rifles.
+Early rifles were non-standard and often used components from the Brown Bess, including locks and stocks adapted to new rifled barrels.
 It was not until the late 19th century that the rifle fully supplanted the musket as the weapon of the infantryman.

 Rifles before 1800

 Civilian rifles had on rare occasions been used by marksmen during the English Civil War (1642–51).
 In the 1750s, a few German rifles were used by British light infantry regiments in the Seven Years' War.